infinityofspace/pkb_client/Readme.md

 `PKB_API_SECRET`.
 If you not specify API key and secret in any way, *pkb-client* asks for a user input.
 The command line arguments of the API key and secret have the highest priority.

-You can see an overview of all usable API methods via the help:
+You can see an overview of all usable cli methods via the help:

 ```commandline
 pkb-client -h